 Athabasca is an intermediate liquids weighted producer with a position in three of Alberta's most active resource plays: the oil sands, Montney and Duvernay.
-We are organized into a Light Oil Division and a Thermal Oil Division.
-As at December 31, 2019, our principal properties in our Light Oil Division were in the Greater Placid area and in the Greater Kaybob area near the Town of Fox Creek in northwestern Alberta.
-Our Thermal Oil Division includes several major project areas in the Athabasca region of northeastern Alberta and, as at December 31, 2019, our producing properties included our Leismer and Hangingstone Projects.
+The Company is organized into a Light Oil Division and a Thermal Oil Division.
+As at December 31, 2020, our principal properties in the Light Oil Division were in the Greater Placid area and in the Greater Kaybob area near the Town of Fox Creek in northwestern Alberta.
+The Thermal Oil Division includes several major project areas in the Athabasca region of northeastern Alberta and, as at December 31, 2020, our producing properties included our Leismer and Hangingstone Projects.

-The following map illustrates the locations of our principal assets as at December 31, 2019:
+The following map illustrates the locations of our principal assets as at December 31, 2020(1):